-Example lick that makes use notes derived from this scale pattern:
+Example lick that makes use of notes derived from this scale pattern:

-While playing guitar licks in each position is great to learn how to use the scale, you don’t want to get stuck playing in one position of the fretboard all the time.
+While playing harmonic minor licks in each position is great to learn how to use the scale, you don’t want to get stuck playing in one position of the fretboard all the time.

 After you memorize and are able to use a guitar scale in all positions, it’s good to start connecting these scale patterns so that you gain the ability of soloing over the entire fretboard.

 The following is a short guitar solo that uses notes from the harmonic minor scale without being restricted to any particular position.